Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Attack Impact Analysis

-\item {\bf Sophisticated Attack Patterns:} While a one-time surge or drop in the demand is undesirable, sophisticated attack patterns such as oscillatory load variations (periodic increase and decrease in demand) can seriously threaten the power grid stability (see Fig. ~\ref{fig:Osc_attack}).
-Studies have found that such strategic load variations can induce power grid failures by manipulating a lower fraction of the demand as compared to one-time load changes. \item {\bf Renewable Energy Penetration Conditions:} The growing integration of renewable energy resources (RESs) will further exacerbate the vulnerability of power grids to LAAs.
-Unlike conventional generators (such as those based on fossil fuels) that have large inertia\footnote{The generator’s inertia, which refers to the kinetic energy stored in the spinning parts of the generators plays a critical role in slowing down the rate-of-change-of-frequency following a disturbance. }, RESs (such as solar and wind energy) do not have the same inherent capability of providing inertia to the power system.
-Thus, when faced with an IoT-enabled load-altering attack, the grid with a high penetration of RESes will witness a large frequency swing. \end{itemize}
+\item {\bf Oscillatory Load Changes:} While a one-time surge or drop in the demand is undesirable, sophisticated attack patterns such as oscillatory load variations (periodic increase and decrease in demand) can seriously threaten the power grid stability (see Fig. ~\ref{fig:Osc_attack}).
+Studies have found that such strategic load variations can induce power grid failures by manipulating a lower fraction of the demand as compared to one-time load changes. \item { {\bf Renewable Energy Penetration Conditions:} {The growing integration of renewable energy resources will further exacerbate the vulnerability of power grids to LAAs.
+Conventional generators (such as those based on fossil fuels) have large inertia, which plays a critical role in slowing down the rate-of-change-of-frequency following a disturbance.
+In contrast, solar and wind energy sources lack the inherent capability to provide inertia to the power system.}